Chase Silseth

-Chase Robert Silseth (born May 18, 2000) is an American professional baseball pitcher for the Los Angeles Angels of Major League Baseball (MLB).
+Chase Robert Silseth (born May 18, 2000) is an American professional baseball pitcher for the Texas Rangers of Major League Baseball (MLB).
+He has previously played in MLB for the Los Angeles Angels.

 Silseth was born and raised in Farmington, New Mexico, where he played baseball for Piedra Vista High School.
 He played college baseball at the University of Tennessee, College of Southern Nevada, and the University of Arizona.
 Silseth was selected in the 11th round of the 2021 Major League Baseball draft by the Angels and signed with the team, forgoing his senior year of college.
 He made his MLB debut on May 13, 2022, becoming the first player in the 2021 draft class to reach the major leagues.
+The Angels traded him to the Rangers at the 2026 trade deadline.

 Amateur career

 Silseth grew up in Farmington, New Mexico and attended Piedra Vista High School.
-As a junior, he pitched to an 8–2 record with a 0.56 ERA and 116 strikeouts.
-Silseth committed to play college baseball at Tennessee in November of his senior year.
+As a junior, he pitched to an 8–2 win–loss record with a 0.56 earned run average (ERA) and 116 strikeouts.
+Silseth committed to play college baseball at the University of Tennessee in November of his senior year.
 He was named the New Mexico Gatorade Player of the Year in his senior season after he went 7–3 with a 1.25 ERA and 53 strikeouts in 56 innings pitched and also batted .328.

-Silseth began his college baseball career at Tennessee.
-He went 1–1 with a 4.35 ERA in 18 appearances as a freshman.
-Silseth transferred to the College of Southern Nevada after his freshman year and played one season before transferring to the University of Arizona.
+As a freshman with the Tennessee Volunteers, Silseth went 1–1 with a 4.35 ERA in 18 appearances.
+Silseth transferred to the College of Southern Nevada after his freshman year and played one season before transferring to the University of Arizona to play for the Arizona Wildcats.
 In his lone season with the Wildcats, he posted an 8–1 record with a 5.55 ERA and 105 strikeouts in 18 starts.

 Professional career

+Los Angeles Angels

 Silseth was selected in the 11th round by the Los Angeles Angels in the 2021 Major League Baseball draft.
 After signing with the team he was assigned to the Arizona Complex League Angels before being promoted to the Double-A Rocket City Trash Pandas.
 Silseth returned to the Trash Pandas to start the 2022 season and was named the Southern League Pitcher of the Month for April.
 After the season, he was chosen for the Southern League Pitcher of the Year Award.

-2022 season

 On May 13, 2022, the Angels selected Silseth's contract and promoted him to the active roster.
 He made his major league debut that night against the Oakland Athletics, pitching six scoreless innings while striking out four batters.
 Silseth became the first player from the 2021 MLB draft to debut in MLB.
 Silseth made seven starts for the Angels in his rookie campaign, posting a 1–3 record and 6.59 earned run average (ERA) with 24 strikeouts in 28.2 innings pitched.